風と海のみらいラボ

 Research Associate at Institute of Industrial Science, The University of Tokyo

-Experience designer specialising in citizen science.
-Royal College of Art MA graduate.
-WIRED Creative Hack Award 2023 Grand Prix winner.
+Experience designer specialising in citizen-participatory science.
+MA from the Royal College of Art.
+Grand Prix winner, WIRED Creative Hack Award 2023.

 Michio Hashimoto